seamless-medley/medley/packages/node-medley/docs/BUILD.md

 pnpm prebuild:linux
 ```

-This will build the module using Docker on any platforms.
+This will build the module using Docker on any platform.

-The result binary will then be copied from container into the `prebuilds` folder.
+The resulting binary will then be copied from the container into the `prebuilds` folder.